nebelgrau77/micromod_nrf52840_blink/readme.md

 ## SIMPLE BLINK EXAMPLE

+Blinkenlight with embedded Rust :)
 Ported to Sparkfun MicroMod nRF52840 board (https://www.sparkfun.com/products/16984).
-In order to flash code with nrfutil, Adafruit bootloader has to be flashed onto the board.
+In order to flash code with nrfutil, Adafruit bootloader has to be flashed onto the board first.

 ![blinkenlight](micromod_blink.gif)